Each state will notify you as to when you need to start filing and remitting the taxes you owe that state.

-If you indicated you did NOT have and do not anticipate making sales in a state when you registered, you are not required to file returns in that state until you have sales there.
+For sellers that registered prior to February 2019, If you indicated you did NOT have and do not anticipate making sales in a state when you registered, you are not required to file returns in that state until you have sales there.
 Contact the state directly if you have sales and need to start filing returns.

 If you are already registered through the SSTRS, but you plan to contract with a Certified Service Provider (CSP), you are responsible for filing returns and paying tax directly to each state until you are under contract with the CSP.
 Once you have a contract with the CSP, the CSP will file returns and remit taxes to the Streamlined States for you in accordance with the terms of that contract.
 The CSP is required to file returns for each Streamlined State on a monthly basis.

 If you contact the CSP before you register, the CSP can register your company and will begin to file returns and make remittances beginning with the time you and the CSP agree to.

 Note: Registering through the SSTRS or contracting with a CSP does not remove any prior filing requirement or tax liability if you had a legal requirement to be registered in a state.
 States can require returns and payment of tax for any time period you are legally required to be registered.

 Each state sets its due dates for filing returns and paying taxes.
 The due date may not be earlier than the 20th of the month following the reporting period.

 Example: Sales tax is collected on transactions that occur in January.
 The due date for the return and the payment of those taxes cannot be earlier than February 20th.

 When the due date for a return or payment falls on a Saturday or Sunday or legal holiday, the return or payment is due on the next business day.